AetherLibs/Aero/README.md

 On its own, Aero is pretty cool.
 But there's some tools we use to extend this even further.
 Those are:
 - [The KSoft.Si API](https://api.ksoft.si) - A swiss-army-knife for images, a huge yet transparent global ban list, and a lot of utilities
 - [ChatWatch](https://chatwat.ch) - A joint effort between the teams at Aero and KSoft.Si to prevent spam
+- [Perspective](https://www.perspectiveapi.com/) - An API using machine learning to reduce toxicity online
 - [DiscordRep](https://discordrep.com) - An online fraud prevention project
+- [Dank Memer Imgen](https://dankmemer.services/) - An image generation API for generating memes and more
+- [Carbon](https://carbon.now.sh/)/[Carbonara](https://github.com/petersolopov/carbonara) - A website to create beautiful code screenshots and the corresponding API

 Aero isn't built from scratch, there's a few libraries that we used to build Aero.
 The most important are:
 - [Klasa](https://klasa.js.org) - An object-oriented framework around discord.js which saves us from writing all the basics